 We’ve got a variety of books in a variety of genres to share today.

-Addie Perkins Williamson is founder and CEO of Perkins Williamson Associates; a boutique organizational-development consulting firm that helps companies increase their operating effectiveness and efficiency, ensure high levels of employee
+An essential guide to accelerating your career, getting to the highest levels of your organization—and staying there.
+Addie Perkins Williamson is founder and CEO of Perkins Williamson Associates; a boutique organizational-development consulting firm that helps companies increase their operating effectiveness and efficiency, ensure high levels of employee engagement, and improve their overall global competitiveness.
+Prior to starting her own firm she was an executive at The Chase Manhattan Bank, Pfizer, Pepsi Cola and American Express.

 A remarkable journey in the life of young girl, born in Barbados, and her incredible stories as she struggled to become the first African American transplant surgeon in the United States.
 This book gives you a remarkable glimpse into the life and culture of Barbados.
 She takes us into the operating room where a transplant is being performed, as well as into her life as she journeys from a teenager in Brooklyn to overcoming the doubts and negativity that she encountered in her quest to become a surgeon.
 The struggles of advancing a career in a male dominated field are coupled with her personal struggles with depression, marriage and motherhood.
 As a role model and mentor, her story highlights possibilities for young girls whose dreams can become realities